There is a bus stop outside the main entrance and a ten minute journey will take you down to Looe and it then goes onto Polperro.

 Looe is lovely old fashioned fishing village where a number of events are held throughout the year, for instance, the raft race in June, the Looe Music Festival in September and others throughout the year.

 In 2018 the town of Looe was let down 3 weeks before the start of the Music Festival when the company running it went into administration.
 The local mayor made an appeal to all the local businesses and the public to raise £40,000 in the hope that they would be able to put on a music festival on time.
-The money was raised within 3 days and under the guise of Looe Saves the Day and very successful music festival took place on the weekend it was supposed to.
-Iis is hoped that a music festival will be held again in 2019, but it has yet to be confirmed.
+The money was raised within 3 days and under the guise of Looe Saves the Day a very successful music festival took place on the weekend it was supposed to.
+Looe Music Festival was renamed for 2019 as Looe Live.
+Kev and I spent the weekend there and it was fabulous.

 We have attended both the raft race, which was absolutely hilarious and the music festival which is extremely enjoyable.